mikejlong60/lens-workshop/src/main/scala/lensworkshop/casestudy/filterlanguage/README.md

 And also watch this talk on Category Theory by Daniela Sfregola as I make liberal use of her examples in this project: [A Pragmatic Introduction to Category Theory](https://speakerdeck.com/danielasfregola/scalaworld-2017-a-pragmatic-introduction-to-category-theory)

+And this talk by [Edward Kmett](https://vimeo.com/56063074) provides the basis of the Monocle Lens library.

 Finally, do not despair.
 This is hard work and takes several months of hard study to understand.
 Daniella said it took 6 months for her.
 And it has taken several years for me to reach my current state and I still have a long way to go.